istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 ## Uninstall

-1. If you installed Istio with the `helm template`, uninstall with this command:
+1. If you installed Istio with the `helm template`, uninstall with these commands:

 {{< tabset cookie-name="helm_profile" >}}